AznBlusuazn/Arena/README.txt

 - added check to make sure you can't face yourself!
 - added versus screen before the battle
 - added addition copy of save game db called max for max stats (post battle reset)
+- created the battle gui screen with:  "team 0" and "team 1" sides (right and left, respectively)
+- each team will have a team list, active team member avatar, active team member name, active team member stats, with options (buttons) to see the active team members items/abilities/effects as well
+- created the user interface for the communication between the user and the game
+- added "type writer" effect so that it will "feel" like an old school text game
+- added input text box with a confirm button to "submit" commands to the game

 ALPHA 0.0.020 / 2020.12.15-0850